markslott/simpletimersvc/README.md

 Seconds__c (Number)
 Timer_Expired__c (Checkbox)

+You can change the oauth callback uri and the object name in the config.js file.
+You will also need to create a connected app in your salesforce org. this app uses the oauth2 web login flow to authorize the app to use the API, so you will need to set some Heroku environment variables with the client id and client secret from the connected app in Salesforce.

 Add the TimerController apex class to your org and configure a process builder flow to fire the startTimer() method when a new timer record is created.
 Don't forget to change the endpoint in the apex class and add a remote site setting to allow Salesforce to call it.